apache/doris/docs/en/docs/admin-manual/config/be-config.md

 #### `enable_query_memory_overcommit`

-* Description: If true, when the process does not exceed the soft mem limit, the query memory will not be limited; when the process memory exceeds the soft mem limit, the query with the largest ratio between the currently used memory and the exec_mem_limit will be canceled.
+* Description: If true, the query supports memory overcommit, which is designed to allow the query to set a more flexible memory limit.
+When there is sufficient memory, the query will not be canceled even if the query memory exceeds the exec_mem_limit upper limit.
 If false, cancel query when the memory used exceeds exec_mem_limit.
 * Default value: true

 #### `user_files_secure_path`